jyg007/grep11_contractgenerator/README.md

 5. Install your HPVS contract (`user-data` file)

-If using `domain1.xml`
+   If using `domain1.xml`:

-    1. Edit the `create-cloudinit.sh` script and the following command
+   1. Edit the `create-cloudinit.sh` script and change the following command

       from

+      ```bash
-`genisoimage -output /var/lib/libvirt/images/grep11-cloudinit -volid cidata -joliet -rock vendor-data user-data meta-data network-config`
+      genisoimage -output /var/lib/libvirt/images/grep11-cloudinit -volid cidata -joliet -rock vendor-data user-data meta-data network-config
+      ```

       to

+      ```bash
-`genisoimage -output /var/lib/libvirt/images/grep11-cloudinit -volid cidata -joliet -rock vendor-data user-data meta-data`
+      genisoimage -output /var/lib/libvirt/images/grep11-cloudinit -volid cidata -joliet -rock vendor-data user-data meta-data
+      ```

-    2. Fix the IP address of your grep11 by editing the default definition by fixing the mac address (as defined in `domain1.xml`) and an IP like `192.168.122.100` in this example which is part of `192.168.122.*/24` default kvm network.
+   2. Fix the IP address of your grep11 by editing the default definition:
+      - Set the MAC address as defined in `domain1.xml`
+      - Set a fixed IP such as `192.168.122.100` (part of the default KVM network `192.168.122.0/24`)

       For example:

 ```
 $ virsh net-edit default